Tal der Ahnungslosen: Overview

-East Germans jokingly used the abbreviation ARD to stand for Außer Rügen und Dresden (except Rügen and Dresden), since the programmes could be viewed in almost all other parts of East Germany, such as Erfurt, Leipzig, Magdeburg, Rostock, and Schwerin.
+After the reestablishment of broadcasting in Germany, West German broadcasters took measures to cover as much of East Germany as possible, building high-powered transmitter sites on the highest ground possible near the border (as well as in West Berlin) and placing ARD on the VHF Band I channels which carried the farthest.
+Notable in this regard was the transmitter on Ochsenkopf in Bavaria, which covered much of southern East Germany with ARD on VHF channel E4 (61–68 MHz), but required the use of large and conspicuous antennas nicknamed Ochsenkopfantenne for reception.
+Though the East German government would have preferred to prevent its citizens from viewing West German media, jamming the West German broadcasts within East Germany would have been diplomatically difficult; as a technical matter, this jamming could not be accomplished without affecting reception within West Germany itself, and in any case it was prohibited by treaty.

+Accordingly, viewing West German television became common practice in most of East Germany, the main exception being the regions that were too far from the West German transmitters to receive a signal.
 West German television stations were widely regarded as more up-to-date and reliable in their coverage than their East German counterpart, Fernsehen der DDR.
 As a result, people who could not receive those stations were considered less well-informed about contemporary events in their country and the wider world, even though they still had access to some international radio.
-The West German broadcasters took measures to cover as much of East Germany as possible, building high-powered transmitter sites on the highest ground possible near the border (as well as in West Berlin) and placing ARD on the VHF Band I channels which carried the farthest.
-Notable in this regard was the transmitter on Ochsenkopf in Bavaria, which covered much of southern East Germany with ARD on VHF channel E4 (61–68 MHz), but required the use of large and conspicuous antennas nicknamed Ochsenkopfantenne for reception.
+East Germans therefore jokingly used the abbreviation ARD to stand for Außer Rügen und Dresden (except Rügen and Dresden), since the programmes could be viewed in almost all other parts of East Germany, such as Erfurt, Leipzig, Magdeburg, Rostock, and Schwerin.